bitfoundation/bitplatform/docs/bit-server-side/data-access.md

 You can use Bit Data Access components, or you can use your own preferred way to read/manipulate data.
 But why you might choose Bit data access anyway?

 1- True async support.
-Application with async code gets scaled better, but what does this mean to us?
+Application with async code gets scaled better, but what does this mean to you?
 Each server side app has limited workers, and your app works because they work.
 Workers count is limited, so you've to use them carefully.
 When a request comes to your web api action, and you get data from database using entity framework (For example), your worker (your valuable worker) waits until database returns data.
 But that wait is useless (database has its own workers).
 If you use async-await, your worker handles other requests instead of waiting for a database.

 2- True cancellation token support.
 There is a CancellationToken in every web api action you develop.
 If user/operator closes its browser, or if you cancel request at client side programmatically, that cancellation token gets notified.
 Almost all bit framework's methods accept cancellation token, and they stop their work as cancellation token gets notified.